Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 ``--include-package-data=PACKAGE``
 ==================================

 Include data files for the given package name.
-DLLs and extension modules are not data files and never included like this.
+Dynamic-link libraries and extension modules are not data files and never included like this.
 Can use patterns the filenames as indicated below.
 Data files of packages are not included by default, but package configuration can do it.
 This will only include non-DLL, non-extension modules, i.e. actual data files.
 After a ``:`` optionally a filename pattern can be given as well, selecting only matching files.

 Examples:
    -  ``--include-package-data=package_name`` (all files)